 - Similarly, during the actual delivery of your baby, the medical officer & gynaecologist on duty that fateful day will be in charge on the proceedings.

 If there are no further complications after the mum has given birth, she will be ushered into her maternity ward to recuperate and rest.
 The class of the ward will affect the cost of the delivery quite significantly.
 Therefore, to reduce the cost of giving birth in Singapore, a couple may decide on a lower-class ward.
 However, there are pros and cons of staying in a lower-class ward which must be taken into consideration.
 Here is a table comparing the various ward classes in a government hospital.

 It is patently obvious that the lesser the number of prenatal consultations, the lower the eventual bill size would be.
 Here is a table illustrating the total number of prenatal consultations that Heartland Girl had with her gynaecologist, Prof John Tee.

 If Heartland Boy and Heartland Girl had not been kan-cheong spiders, they could even push the first visit to Week 13.
 Not sure if this would be going against professional medical advice but their gynaecologist did comment that there was nothing much for him to check at Week 7.

 Heartland Boy likes Prof John Tee for he only schedules visits when they are absolutely necessary.
 As such, Prof John Tee does not believe in selling any maternity packages.
-This has indeed saved Heartland Boy a bunch of money.
+This has indeed saved Heartland Boy a bunch of money, alongside purchasing vitamins from iherb on the cheap.
 Out of goodwill, he also waived the post-natal consultation charges as Heartland Girl suffered some minor complications with her bladder after delivery.